 The reason it is called a "partial" discharge is simply because it's not a complete discharge (breakdown).
 It is not a breakdown from HV to ground, but rather a breakdown between some intermediate voltage and another intermediate voltage within the insulation.
-At 1 atmosphere (psig) the dielectric strength of air is \sim 3kV/mm.
-Hence the reason for not being able to PD test machines operating under \sim 3kV.
+At 1 atmosphere (psig) the dielectric strength of a gas is ~3kV/mm.
+Hence the reason for not being able to PD test machines operating under ~3kV.

 Iris Power Engineering is the worldwide leader in employing Partial Discharge monitoring techniques for predictive maintenance on rotating machines (motors and generators) rated 3kV and above.
-Iris sensors are installed on more than 5,000 machines around the world!
+Our equipment is installed on more than 5.000 machines around the world!